geopm/geopm/tutorial/README.md

 and end of the application so that the execution of a region is dedicated entirely to a compute intensive (DGEMM), memory intensive (stream) or network intensive (all2all) operation.
-The ModelRegion and ModelApplication will form the basis for the geopm integration tests.
+The ModelRegion and ModelApplication will form the basis for the GEOPM integration tests.

 The tutorial_6 application is the first to accept command line